akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "To get your goose."

 The farm sat by the river bend, just where the meadow gave way to reeds.
-Geese wandered everywhere—white and grey, hissing and honking, ignoring them entirely.
+Geese wandered everywhere—white and grey, hissing and honking, but today ignored them entirely.
 Beatrice stayed close to mother's skirt.

 A woman came out of the farmhouse.
 Not young, but not old either.
 She wiped her hands on her apron and looked at them both with calm, measuring eyes.